 We run a small Kiwi lodge in a remote part of the Pelorus Sounds.
 Access to us is by boat only and we have electricity from a generator and we filter water from a creek.
 Our lodge has four bedrooms and a small restaurant and most of our guests are from New Zealand.
 Rob is a Kiwi and I am a Scot and we are fairly new to this business having worked in many other countries before settling here in New Zealand.
 We love meeting new people which is why we have this business, and as travelers ourselves we want to open our lodge to young travelers so that they can experience living 'off grid' in NZ and we can find out more about their experiences.

 The help required is varied throughout the year, and weather dependent, so we are looking for people who are flexible and who don't mind trying new things.
-Examples of what other have done here are things like upgrading the paths, landscaping, improving some of the facilities, helping with visiting tourists, as well as helping around the house.
+Examples of what helpers have done so far, are things like upgrading the paths, landscaping, improving some of the facilities, helping with visiting tourists, as well as helping around the house.
 The rewards are many.
 The location is perfect if you enjoy hiking, fishing, kayaking, or swimming.
 We have seen orca and dolphin our bay as well as rather beautiful stingray.
 There is also a lot of birdlife.
 It is just a beautiful and remote part of the world.
 You have to see it to fully appreciate it.

 Help in the house